 The difference in caffeine content between a blonde roast and a dark roast is negligible when using the same amounts of beans, for example, 30 grams of both roasts have comparable amounts of caffeine.

 Blonde roast coffee is a light roast that yields a coffee with higher acidity, notes of sweetness, and a lighter mouthfeel.
 The beans are denser, dry with no surface oil, and light-brown in color.

 A blonde roast accentuates the unique aromas and flavors of the coffee’s origin hence it’s most suitable for single-origin coffee.

 Different roasteries have adopted different roast temperatures for their blonde roast.
 Some roasteries market their blonde roast coffee as “lighter than light” whereas others produce a blonde roast that is more in the medium roast category in terms of roast temperature and characteristics.

-Other names for blonde roast coffee are cinnamon roast, light city, half city and New England.
-Some people also call it filter roast coffee because it is suitable for filtered coffee.
+Other names for blonde roast coffee are cinnamon roast, light city, half city, and New England.
+Some people refer to blonde roast as filter roast coffee because it is suitable for filtered coffee.